 Symptoms are similar to those of other, more common, lung infections.
 They may develop slowly.
 Symptoms include:

-- cough, and coughing up sputum or blood
+- cough, and coughing up phlegm or blood

 - losing weight and loss of appetite

 Many of these symptoms are the same as the symptoms of lung conditions or infections too.
 For example, people living with bronchiectasis or COPD may experience a cough, produce phlegm, and feel tired.
 If the symptoms of your existing lung condition get worse, often this is a flare-up of the condition itself.
 If you are experiencing prolonged or repeated flare ups of your condition you should speak to your GP, and ask if this could be an NTM infection.

 There is no evidence that someone with an NTM infection can pass it on to a healthy person.
 It is also extremely rare for NTM to be passed between people with existing lung conditions.
 If you have any type of infection, it’s always a good idea to cough into a tissue, dispose of tissues carefully and keep your hands clean.

 It can take time to diagnose an NTM infection.
 You may be asked about your medical history, and you may be asked to do a number of tests: